-The workshop also discussed the best way to communicate mortality of southern right whale to the press and the general public, in particular the whale-gull interaction.
-It was agreed to change the message give to the public (e.g. use the word mitigate, whale-gull interaction instead of attack, avoid to use the word plague, etc.) and to organize a small expert workshop to develop a strategy for the public awareness effort which should treat the mortality of whales as a complex system and must:
+The Workshop also discussed the best way to communicate mortality of southern right whale to the press and the general public, in particular the whale-gull interaction.
+It was agreed to change the message give to the public (e.g. use the words mitigate whale-gull interaction instead of attack, avoid to use the word plague, etc.) and to organise a small expert Workshop to develop a strategy for the public awareness effort which should treat the mortality of whales as a complex system and must:

-- i.)
-Develop a communication protocol,
+- (a) develop a communication protocol;

-- ii.)
-Include an educational component,
+- (b) include an educational component;

-- iii.)
-Develop a leaflet to distribute within the tourist industry (e.g. Asociación Turística de Hotelería y Restaurantes, Guías Balleneros, etc.),
+- (c) develop a leaflet to distribute within the tourist industry (e.g. Asociación Turística de Hotelería y Restaurantes, Guías Balleneros, etc.); and

-- iv.)
-Meet with media.
+- (d) meet with the media.

-Participants also agree to communicate these workshop conclusions to the provincial government to be incorporated in the Management Plan of Península Valdés.
+Participants also agree to communicate these Workshop conclusions to the provincial government to be incorporated in the Management Plan of Península Valdés.